 Botox is prescribed by doctors to eliminate wrinkles in the upper third of the face.
 This includes forehead lines, frown lines between the eyebrows and crows’ feet around the eyes.
 Very fine needles are used so there is very little discomfort and you can resume most of your usual activities immediately after treatment.

-Botox works within a few days but can take as long as 14-21 days for the full effects to show through.
-Botox anti-wrinkle injections are not permanent, so we recommend repeat treatments at 3-6 monthly intervals to maintain the effects.
+Treatment works within a few days but can take as long as 14-21 days for the full effects to show through.
+Anti-wrinkle injections are not permanent, so we recommend repeat treatments at 3-6 monthly intervals to maintain the effects.

 Thousands of these treatments are performed every year – noticeable from 2-14 days afterwards and lasting several months.
 To complement the lasting results of the treatment, we recommend the use of SPF30 sun protection cream, available at all pharmacists.

-Over time, with regular botox treatments, the muscles will get thinner and weaken, which means they are less able to create the wrinkles in the first place.
+Over time, with regular treatments, the muscles will get thinner and weaken, which is good news as it means wrinkles are less likely to be created in the first place.

 The pain associated with injections is mild and no local anaesthetic is required.
 The needles used are very fine and approximately the same diameter as coarse human hair.